ivanvorobei/SPStorkController/README.md

 tableView.scrollIndicatorInsets.bottom = self.safeAreaInsets.bottom
 ```

-Please, use also `SPStorkController.scrollViewDidScroll()` function in delegate for more interactive with your collection or table view
+Please, also use `SPStorkController.scrollViewDidScroll()` function in delegate for more interactiveness with your collection or table view

-### Modal presentation other controller
+### Modal presentation of different controller

-If you want present modal controller on SPStorkController, please, set:
+If you want to present modal controller on SPStorkController, please set:

 ```swift
 controller.modalPresentationStyle = .custom
 ```

-It need for correct presentation and dimissing all modal controllers.
+It’s needed for correct presentation and dismissal of all modal controllers.

 ## My projects

 Here I would like to offer you my other projects.

 ### SPPermission
-Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions with the customizable visual effects.
+Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions with customizable visual effects.
 Beautiful dialog increases the chance of approval (which is important when we request notification).
 Simple control of this module saves you hours of development.
 You can start using project with just two lines of code and easy customization!

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/fb53d20f152a3e76e053e6af529306611fb794f0/resources/request-permission - mockup_preview.gif" width="500">

 ### SparrowKit
-The `SPStorkController` in the past was part of [SparrowKit](https://github.com/IvanVorobei/SparrowKit) library.
-In library you can find many useful extensions & classes.
-For install via CocoaPods use:
+`SPStorkController` was formerly a part of [SparrowKit](https://github.com/IvanVorobei/SparrowKit) library.
+In the library you can find many useful extensions & classes.
+To install via CocoaPods use:

 ```ruby
 pod 'SparrowKit'